This post may contain affiliate links. Please refer to my privacy policy for more information.

-Making my way through pumpkin season with these over the top delicious pumpkin spice macarons.
-These macarons are lightly spiced pumpkin spice macaron shells filled with a creamy cream cheese frosting flavored with pumpkin purée, pumpkin spice and espresso powder.
+These pumpkin spice macarons are lightly spiced pumpkin spice macaron shells filled with a creamy cream cheese frosting flavored with pumpkin purée, warm fall spices and espresso powder.
 Perfectly spiced, and perfectly delicious.

 Egg whites - room temperature